Han-Weng/Connect4/README.md

 User Accounts::========================================================================================================================

-- Login / Register: Partial.
-No check for password match when logging in

 - Send a friend request to other users of the application: Partial.
 Can send request to yourself, can send multiple requests to the same person [

 - Navigate to any of the friends' profiles: Missing.
 No links to profiles